MrPowers/express_practice/README.md

 Practice problems to hone your basic Node and Express skills.

+Repetition, repetition, repetition.

+It sucks, but keep doing these problems till you can answer them all from memory.

 I've broken up this [really long](https://www.youtube.com/watch?v=Zao1BWC-RWo) (but awesome) video into smaller sections:

 - [Creating a web server with node](https://youtu.be/Zao1BWC-RWo?t=7m24s)